-Attach COM1/COM2 device cables to these connectors.
+Attach COM1/COM2 device cable to this connector.

 PS/2 Keyboard & PS/2 Mouse Connector

 Two 6-pin female PS/2 keyboard & Mouse Connectors is located at the rear of the main board.
 PS/2 Mouse on top of connector and PS/2 Keyboard on the bottom of connector.
 Plug the PS/2 keyboard and mouse jack into this connector.